Stay up to date

-You may also need to be aware that you might have your own industry and professional bodies that will also need to be mindful that you have had a breach and the outline of that breach.
+You may also need to be aware that you might have your own industry and professional bodies that will need to be mindful that you have had a breach and the outline of that breach.

 What happens after reporting?

-If the ICO deems that your case is an active violation of the GDPR, then it becomes a bit more serious.
+If the ICO deems that your case is an active violation of the GDPR, it becomes a bit more serious.
 They may instigate a formal investigation into the breach, which can, in some cases, also follow on to a criminal investigation.